danwing/cidfi/draft-wing-cidfi.md

 ## New QUIC CIDFI_NEW_CONNECTION_ID_MAPPING Frame

-This document requests IANA to register a new CIDFI_NEW_CONNECTION_ID_MAPPING frame.
-Details TBD.
+This document requests IANA to register a new value in in the "QUIC Frame Types" registry under the "QUIC" registry group available at {{IANA-QUIC}}:

 Value:
 : TBDF2